Cancer

 Pouring red wine from a bottle into a wineglass

-Women face many factors that can raise their risk of developing breast cancer – some manageable and some that cannot be managed.
-One of the most significant lifestyle changes that can help lower the risk of breast cancer for women is reducing or eliminating alcohol.
+It is suggested that one of the most significant lifestyle changes that can help lower the risk of breast cancer for women is reducing or eliminating alcohol intake.

 How alcohol affects breast cancer risk

-Alcohol and its effects on health are being studied more frequently in recent years.
 An analysis of 53 different studies found women who had 2-3 alcoholic drinks per day have a 20 percent increased risk of developing breast cancer compared to women who do not drink alcohol.

 Researchers have found there are several ways alcohol can potentially raise the risk of developing breast cancer.